 You must use the appropriate linker script to match your target, since the memory layouts and startup code sequences are different in each case.
-Refer to Chapter 5, "CS3: The CodeSourcery Common Startup Code Sequence" for details on the supported boards for this version of Sourcery CodeBench Lite.
+Refer to Chapter 4, "CS3: The CodeSourcery Common Startup Code Sequence" for details on the supported boards for this version of Sourcery CodeBench Lite.

-For simulator and bare-metal targets, CS3 provides semihosted I/O via the debugger console on the host.
-For instructions on loading and running code on the target from command-line GDB, see Section 4.3, "Running Applications from GDB".
+For simulator and bare-metal targets, CS3 provides semihosted I/O via the debugger console on the host

-3.4.
+2.4.
 Using Sourcery CodeBench with MIPS Boards